 - Most the gods in Dragon Ball are good.
 Even Piccolo, the bad side of Kami-sama, the God of Earth, eventually turns good.
 Unfortunately, in addition to being a bit inept, most of them are weaker than the protagonists and tend to be rather helpless against the current Arc Villain.
 Beerus the God of Destruction is the one possible exception, since he's rather selfish and cavalier about destroying things (such as planets), but he's really rather personable when he isn't ticked off, and overall is portrayed as a neutral force (as befits an avatar of destruction).
 His teacher, Whis, is a Nice Guy, and Beerus's superior, Zen'o, King of Everything, is shown to be one too, so far.

 - The Innocent: Although God is never outright mentioned, Angels and the like work with people executed for crimes they didn't commit in order to help put their souls to rest.
 These people are placed under strict (but completely understandable) rules such as (word-for-word) Thou Shalt Not Kill and work in order to help grant good people their last wishes.

-Implied as of the recent chapters in Bleach.
+- Implied in Bleach.
 During the Big Bad's Villainous Breakdown, Urahara tells him that the King of Soul Society is the lynchpin that holds everything together, and without him everything would crumble.
-The fact that everything is still in order implies that the guy really does care about the world.
+The fact that everything is still in order implies that the guy cares about the world.

-In one strip by Quino, which also serves as a Crowning Moment of Heartwarming, pizzas start falling all over the world, much to the surprise of many as well as the delight of the poor and starving people:
+- In one strip by Quino, pizzas start falling all over the world, much to the surprise of many as well as the delight of the poor and starving people: